Don’t Miss a Thing

 Michael Lerman: Artistic Director

-Michael Lerman is a veteran curator of film festivals, currently serving as the Artistic Director for the Philadelphia Film Festival and as a programmer for Fantastic Fest.
-Mr. Lerman is also an Acquisitions Consultant for The Film Sales Company, as well as frequent contributor to several acclaimed independent film publications, including IndieWIRE, Spout, and Hammer to Nail.
-Coming from a diverse film industry background, Mr. Lerman is also the co-founder of the production company Tiger Industry Films, where he has produced such projects as Surrogate Valentine, White on Rice and Natural Causes, which he also co-wrote and co-directed.
+Michael Lerman is a veteran curator of film festivals, currently serving as the Artistic Director for the Philadelphia Film Festival, a Programing consultant for the Toronto International Film Festival and as the Senior Programmer for The Stanley Film Festival.
+Previously, Mr. Lerman has served the Director of Acquisitions for The Film Sales Company, as well as frequent contributor to several acclaimed independent film publications, including IndieWIRE, Spout, and Hammer to Nail.
+Coming from a diverse film industry background, Mr. Lerman is also the co-founder of the production company Tiger Industry Films, where he has produced and written on such projects as Surrogate Valentine, Daylight Savings, White on Rice, Natural Causes, which he also co-directed, and Man From Reno, for which he was nominated for an Independent Spirit Award.

 Tom Quinn: Programmer